dimkar121/LSHDB/README.md

    </stores>
 </LSHDB>
 ```
-Save the above snippet as `config.xml` into some folder and then run
+Save the above snippet as `config.xml` into some folder and then run:

 `mvn exec:java  -Dexec.mainClass="gr.eap.LSHDB.Server" -Dexec.args="/someFolder/"`,